 - Hardware Verification & Testing Plan (Part 5-10)

 - Software Safety Requirements (Part 6-6)

 - Software Safety Analysis (Part 6-7)

 - Software Verification & Testing Plan (Part 6-9, 6-10, 6-11)

 - System Integration and Test Plans (Part 4-7)

 REAL-WORLD SAFETY ENGINEERING

 Today’s cars are powered in a variety of ways, from traditional IC engines to hybrids, electrics, and alternate-fuel power plants.
 Transmission and driveline options can be overwhelming, with DSG and direct-drive gearboxes competing with traditional torque-converter automatics.
-Whether your safety concern is propulsion, deceleration, immobilization, or charge control, kVA’s safety consultants bring expertise and practical know-how to assure the safety of your powertrain.
+Whether your safety concern is propulsion, deceleration, immobilization, or charge control, kVA by UL’s safety consultants bring expertise and practical know-how to assure the safety of your powertrain.

 Hybrid and electric cars have been on the road for over a decade and are becoming a common sight on city streets.
-High voltage power, battery-management, and torque security all play a vital role in developing the safety case. kVA’s experts have experience in advanced technologies including in-hub motors, BMS controls, advanced charging systems, and more.
+High voltage power, battery-management, and torque security all play a vital role in developing the safety case. kVA by UL’s experts have experience in advanced technologies including in-hub motors, BMS controls, advanced charging systems, and more.

 Gap Analysis Consulting